-The evaluation of nontraditional education is based upon the guidelines of the Southern Association of Colleges and Schools (SACS).
+The evaluation of nontraditional education is based upon the guidelines of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Credit may also be awarded based on recommendations contained in the National Guide to Educational Credit for Training Programs published by the American Council on Education.
 A copy of this guide is located in the Office of Admission and Records.